Percolation of worms: Introduction

 In Section \ref{subsection_def_worms_rl} we introduce a special case of the Poisson zoo model that we call the \emph{random length worms model} and state Theorem \ref{main_thm}, the main result of this paper.
-Theorem \ref{main_thm} gives a condition on the length distribution under which the occupied set percolates for all positive values of $v$ when $d \geq 5$.
-We will see that the gap between the conditions of Theorem \ref{main_thm} and Lemma \ref{lemma_m_2_finite_no_perc} is much smaller than the gap between the conditions of Lemmas \ref{lemma_infinite_m1_perc} and \ref{lemma_m_2_finite_no_perc}.
+Theorem \ref{main_thm} gives a condition on the length distribution of worms under which the occupied set percolates for all positive values of $v$ when $d \geq 5$.
+We will see that the gap between the condition of Lemma \ref{lemma_m_2_finite_no_perc} (which guarantees phase transition) and the condition of Theorem \ref{main_thm} (which guarantees that there is no phase transition) is very small.
+The question of sharpness of the condition of Lemma \ref{lemma_m_2_finite_no_perc} for the random length worms model remains open for $d\geq 5$, but the results of \cite{ChangSapozhnikov2016} about loop percolation make us conjecture that the condition of Lemma \ref{lemma_m_2_finite_no_perc} is not sharp for the random length worms model if $d \leq 4$.

-In Section \ref{subsection_related_literature} we discuss some results about related percolation models from the literature, namely the Poisson Boolean model, ellipses percolation, finitary random interlacements, loop percolation and Wiener sausage percolation.
+In Section \ref{subsection_related_literature} we discuss some results about related percolation models from the literature, namely the Poisson Boolean model, ellipses percolation, finitary random interlacements, loop percolation, Bernoulli hyper-edge percolation and Wiener sausage percolation.

 In Section \ref{subsection_methods} we explain the ideas of the proof of our main result.

 In Section \ref{sub_conj_d234} we formulate some conjectures about the percolation of worms in $d=2,3,4$.

 In Section \ref{sub_structure_of_paper} we outline the structure of the rest of the paper.